Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE7.1: Enter Nether Objective and Clarifications CE7.1.1) The run is considered complete once the player enters the nether.
 - CE7.1.1.a) Timing ends once the player leaves the nether portal in the overworld and enters the loading screen to enter the nether/the lag accompanied with entering the nether.
-CE7.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless, structures/no structures).\
+CE7.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg, structures/no structures).\
 CE7.1.3) All runs begin upon first input.

 = CE8: All Swords